How to reduce electric and gas bills

 1) Consider switching providers

 In recent years there has been a growing gap between the standard variable tariffs that most people pay for their energy and the cheapest fixed deals available.
-By 2015 gap had grown to more than £250 (see above).
+By 2018, that gap had grown to nearly £290.